New Jersey Data Privacy Act: First Look & Summary

 How Will Termly Help With NJDPA Compliance?

-To help businesses comply with the NJDPA, we plan to update our Privacy Policy Generator before the law enters into action so it includes all necessary clauses and information.
+To help businesses comply with the NJDPA, we’ve updated our Privacy Policy Generator to include all necessary clauses and information outlined by the act.

 Backed by our legal team and data privacy experts, the generator asks simple questions about your business and data processing activities.